 - The one reality is described as motion, the great breath, unconditioned consciousness (or spirit), the one life, inherent nature (i.e., tao, svabhava), or force, etc.

-If we studied the history of religious philosophy, many schools held these positions.
+If we studied the history of religious philosophy, several schools held these positions.

 - “We believe in MATTER alone”